SIMPLER: Efficient Foundation Model Adaptation via Similarity-Guided Layer Pruning for Earth Observation: Methodology

 \subsection{Representation Similarity Metrics}

 We compute layer similarity matrix $\mathbf{Z} \in \mathbb{R}^{L \times L}$ where $Z_{i,j}$ quantifies redundancy between layers $i$ and $j$.
 We evaluate three metrics: \textbf{CKA}~\cite{cka} (invariant to orthogonal transforms, $\mathcal{O}(N^2 D^2)$ complexity); \textbf{Jaccard}~\cite{similarity_survey} (nearest-neighbor overlap with parameter $k$); \textbf{SVCCA}~\cite{svcca} (SVD-based canonical correlation, $\mathcal{O}(ND^2)$ complexity).
-While our approach is metric-agnostic, CKA provides the most consistent results across datasets and architectures (see Appendix~~A for detailed analysis).
+While our approach is metric-agnostic, CKA provides the most consistent results across datasets and architectures (see Suppl.~Mat.~Sec.~A for detailed analysis).

 \textbf{Motivation.} Pre-trained representation similarity predicts post-fine-tuning layer importance through two complementary mechanisms.
 When consecutive layers produce highly similar representations on downstream task data, their transformations are redundant for that distribution.
 During fine-tuning via gradient descent, the loss landscape exhibits flat directions along these aligned representations, making it difficult to differentiate them through task-specific learning.
 Consequently, one layer captures the essential transformation while other layers contribute marginally.
 We empirically validate this hypothesis in \cref{sec:experiments} through ablations showing that pruned architectures retain full capacity when trained from scratch (\cref{tab:ablation_300m}).